automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Torosaurus.md

 # Torosaurus
-## Description: Was it really an elderly specimen of Triceratops?
+## Was it really an elderly specimen of Triceratops?